AdobeXD/plugin-samples/faq.md

 Yes! `XMLHttpRequest`, `Websocket`s, and `fetch` are available now on both macOS and Windows (UWP).

-### Can I render any user interface?

-Not yet.
-APIs for UI will be provided in a future release.
-There are several workarounds in the meantime:

-* User enters configuration in layer/object names, plugin parses this as input
-* User enters input into a text object on canvas, plugin reads this text content
-* Generate text objects on the canvas as output
-* Copy text to the clipboard in lieu of exporting data to a text file

 ### Can I use npm packages or Node APIs?

 Not currently.
 If you’re finding that to be an obstacle, please provide details in your feedback.